-Find out more about Tesco's access hour plan.
+Find out more about Tesco's response to the pandemic.

 First hour of store opening to be dedicated to older and vulnerable people and it is exploring ways to offer its services remotely.
 It has confirmed the launch of the Waitrose Volunteers shopping card and e-gift card.
 Waitrose has also announced that some of their stores are offering the "Waitrose & Partners Rapid" service, which enables shoppers to have up to 25 grocery items delivered within two hours of ordering.
 But this is only available within certain postcodes.

-See more information on Waitrose's opening hour changes.
+See more information on Waitrose's opening hour and instore changes.